+The dive season in Orkney traditionally runs between Easter and early November, with the sea temperature reaching around 13 degrees Celsius by mid-September.
 Visibility can be around ten metres during the summer months, but this increases when the plankton dies back during the autumn.
-Scapa Flow is a natural harbour and diving can take place in wind conditions that would see dive vessels tied up in much of the rest of the country.
+Scapa Flow is a natural harbour and diving can take place in wind conditions that would see vessels tied up in much of the rest of the country.

 Descending to the wrecks of the German High Seas Fleet might seem daunting to a new or less-experienced diver, but there is a way to discover if the underwater world of Scapa Flow is for you.
-Scapa Scuba offers try-a-dives at the Churchill Barriers, where the wrecks of blockships are a matter of metres away from shore in shallow water, and you’ll be accompanied by a fully qualified instructor.
+Kraken Diving offer try-a-dives at the Churchill Barriers, where the wrecks of blockships are a matter of metres away from shore in shallow water, and you’ll be accompanied by a fully qualified instructor.
 It’s an excellent first-step towards the full wreck exploration experience.
-Find out more via the Scapa Scuba website.

 The blockships at the opposite end of Scapa Flow in Burra Sound were sunk to prevent enemy access to the great harbour’s western approaches.
 They now sit in the middle of a strong tide, so slack water is essential for diving.
 When the tide abates, divers descend to wrecks rich in colourful life, all thriving in the high energy of the turbulent water.
 The Tabarka always ranks as a firm favourite – a memorable ship amongst the trio to be found in the Sound.

 There are four German cruisers still on the seabed in Scapa Flow in around 36 metres of water.
-These smaller wrecks offer an easy introduction to the complexity of a warship, with the SMS Koln, still relatively intact.
+These smaller wrecks offer an easy introduction to the complexity of a warship, with the SMS Koln still relatively intact.
 The three battleships remain the main draw to Scapa Flow, though.
 Resting upside down on the seabed at a depth of around 45 metres, these massive hulks often seem impenetrable at first sight.
 However, with careful exploration, they come alive and start to reveal their secrets.
-Some 3,000 divers a year visit Scapa Flow to explore these magnificent seven and return time after time, bitten by the bug!
+Some 3,000 divers a year visit Scapa Flow to explore these magnificent seven and return time after time.

 Map of Scapa Flow's wrecks